hynek/structlog/docs/getting-started.rst

 Here, structlog takes full advantage of its hopefully useful default settings:

 - Output is sent to `standard out`_ instead of exploding into the user's face.
-  Yes, that seems a rather controversial attitude toward logging.
+  Yes, that seems a rather controversial attitude towards logging.
 - All keywords are formatted using :class:`structlog.processors.KeyValueRenderer`.
   That in turn uses `repr()`_ to serialize all values to strings.
   Thus, it's easy to add support for logging of your own objects.